Chet Childress is a rapid firing ripper on his board and at the canvas.

 I love Stockwell.
 I remember at the old PlayStation Park that had the smaller vert ramp.

-I did a backside tailslide across the ramp padless, overrotated, slammed and shit myself and went back and hat to wipe my ass and throw away my boxers and I somehow filmed the trick.
+I did a Backside Tailslide across the ramp padless, overrotated, slammed and shit myself and went back and hat to wipe my ass and throw away my boxers and I somehow filmed the trick.

 Ever done that?
 We called it an oops poops.